metabrainz/listenbrainz-labs/readme.md

-Note: We plan to archive this repository very soon.
+Note: This repository is archived and merged into listenbrainz-server.
 Please open all pull requests in the [listenbrainz-server](https://github.com/metabrainz/listenbrainz-server) codebase.

 Things to do in order for them to run correctly: